-6.5.2 The District Plan embraces current practice on providing for the recreational needs of new developments without placing additional pressure on internationally important nature conservation sites.
-On the basis of currently available information, it seems likely that the maximum area of SANG that would be required in to order to avoid adverse effects on the population of Annex 1 birds, in accordance with Natural England's requirements, is 9.28ha.

-The Council has begun work on assessing the deliverability and viability of possible SANGs and has identified three sites which could potentially be put to this use; together the sites come to almost 400ha.

-6.5.3 The Council has also, through DP13, committed to preparing an Ashdown Forest Access Management and Monitoring Strategy so that the visiting patterns of those visitors who will continue to use Ashdown Forest can be monitored and managed, with the aim of ensuring there is no reduction in the populations of Dartford warbler and nightjar (and woodlark).
+- 6.5.2 The District Plan embraces current practice on providing for the recreational needs of new developments without placing additional pressure on internationally important nature conservation sites.
+On the basis of currently available information regarding the amount of housing development that is likely to come forward through Neighbourhood Plans within the 7km zone, and future housing development through windfall sites (i.e. sites which have not been specifically identified as available in the District Plan and are usually previously developed land that unexpectedly becomes available), it seems likely that the maximum area of SANG that would be required in to order to avoid adverse effects on the population of Annex 1 birds, in accordance with Natural England's requirements, is 10 15ha.
+The Council has begun work on assessing the deliverability and viability of possible SANGs. - 6.5.3 The Council has also, through DP14, committed to preparing an Ashdown Forest Access Management and Monitoring Strategy so that the visiting patterns of those visitors who will continue to use Ashdown Forest can be monitored and managed, with the aim of ensuring there is no reduction in the populations of Dartford warbler and nightjar (and woodlark).